pedroelbanquero/functional_information_conjecture/README.md

 In this example of encoding when the machine can encode with functions of 2 or 3 bases, all information near any polynomy allways will be encoded better in a functional way down the entropy of shannon limits .

-Maybe if inteligen system cam choose the bes codification for each kind of pattern we can encode the information as a layers of functional information and not as the obersver view the information.
+Maybe if inteligent system cam choose the best codification for each kind of pattern we can encode the information as a layers of functional information and not as the obersver view the information.
 Generating again the observable information from the function .

+## Data as a product of polinomies

+As all numbers can be composed by product of primes and p ^ 2 mod 6 = 1

+We can encode any information as a roots of 6 polinomies, first factoring the information data , and converting prime factors to polinomies .

 ## Data as a final point of a sequence